carloscabo/MQBE/README.md

 }
 ```

-For the lazy ones, you can just include `dist/mqbe.min.css` which defines this 4 media queries.
+For the lazy ones, you can just include `dist/mqbe.min.css` which defines this 4 media queries and customize the breakpoints values to your project's needs.

-## Second - Include JS

-Include the JS library `dist/mqbe.min.js` in you project.

-## Third - Add events
+## 3. Usage: Add events

 Define you events related to your CSS breakpoint names on `domready`.
 You have two events available for each Media Query state: `enter`, and `leave`.